marianobonelli/tablero_lotes_streamlit/README.md

 #### Sub Filters:

 Users can group information according to Area, Workspace, Season, Farm, Crop, and Hybrid/Variety.
 This grouping will be the basis for visualizations in the following charts.
-Additionally, they can filter data by sowing date and choose to include, exclude, or only display data from plots that do not have a sowing date.
+Additionally, they can filter data by sowing date and choose to include, exclude, or only display data from fields that do not have a sowing date.

 #### Pie Chart: